astraly-labs/pragma-node/pragma-consumer/README.md

 # Pragma Consumer SDK

-A Rust SDK for interacting with the Pragma API to fetch option data and their associated Merkle proofs so you can use them in our Pragma Oracle contract to interact with the Merkle Feed published on-chain.
+The Pragma Consumer SDK is used to fetch options and their associated Merkle proofs so you can use them in our Pragma Oracle contract to interact with the Merkle Feed published on-chain.

 We have [examples](./examples/src/) to help you get started.